 (On this if you like Podcasts, I highly recommend the episode: ‘What Kind of Idiot Gets Phished’ from Reply All of Gimlet media where one host decides to test who in their organization would fall for a Phishing scam.
 The results were hilarious and a little scary.)

 One of the largest risks on the individual level is the cross between confidential documents or company networks and personal devices.
 Out of convenience, many employees connect their personal devices to their company’s network.
 If the user of the device is not security savvy (but sometimes even if they are), this can become an obvious gateway for cybercriminals.
 The same UAB study from above also showed that three-quarters of employees have uploaded work files to less-secure personal cloud accounts.
 The ‘bring your own device’ (BYOD) culture at work is very obviously the future and it’s something that we at Donesafe rely on, but with good training, the risks of this can easily be significantly lessened.

 Insecure passwords pose another threat–if you’re still using 123456 or the word password, we’re looking at you.
 Avoid passwords that are weak and easy to guess.
 Yes, those periodic reminder prompts to change your password always pop up at the worst possible moment, but you shouldn’t ignore them.

-Last but definitely not least, safe email practices are arguably the best defence against the majority of threats.
-Simply teaching employees how to recognise questionable emails can go a long way in preventing unauthorised intrusions, and the return on investment on this little step can be massive.
+Last but definitely not least, safe email practices are arguably the best defense against the majority of threats.
+Simply teaching employees how to recognize questionable emails can go a long way in preventing unauthorized intrusions, and the return on investment on this little step can be massive.
 Travellers Insurance recommends training employees to only open email if it: